Establishing new headspace services

 The Australian Government has provided funding for a new headspace centre on Hobart’s eastern shore, and Primary Health Tasmania is working with commissioned service provider EACH and headspace National to establish the centre and associated services.

 This new centre will be in addition to existing headspace centres in central Hobart, Launceston and Devonport and a satellite service in Burnie.
-Current predictions are that the new centre will open in late 2024.

 More information about headspace services in Tasmania is available on Our Services Portal.